taylorsussmane/fpgas-trackreco-project/README.md

 # TAC-HEP FPGAs track reconstruction project

+Due to the limited time constraint, the following project compiles and runs.
+However, we believe that the program does not correctly perform a clustering and tracking procedure.

 **1. Input Simulation [Kyla]**
 - Take simulated tracker hits
 	- Simulated data arrives in a csv file of (event_id, layer_id, x, y, z, time) provided by Varun